sez11a/liferay-learn/docs/dxp/7.x/en/users-and-permissions/user-guide/organizations-and-user-groups/organizations/organization-roles.md

 <!-- Organization administrators can't access the Control Panel by default, but it's not necessary.
 In their personal Sites, Organization administrators can click the *My Organizations* link to gain access to any Organizations they manage.

 ![The My Organizations application lets Organization Administrators manage their organizations in their personal site.](./creating-and-managing-organizations/images/01.png) -->

-## Organization Sites

-Organizations and each child organization can be configured to have its own attached Site.
-See article [x]() to enable this functionality.

-Organization sites allow groups to create nested hierarchical sites with content created, administered, and tailored specifically to each organizational unit's needs.
-Organization administrators are treated as the Site administrators: they can manage the pages, widgets, and content of the Site as well as the Users of the Organization.
-Members of an Organization with an attached Site are treated as members of the Organization's Site.
-This means that they can access the private pages of the Organization's Site, along with any widgets or content there.
-Attaching Sites to Organizations allows portal administrators to use Organizations to facilitate distributed portal administration, not just distributed User administration.